Eichler integrals and harmonic weak Maass forms: Introduction

 \end{thm} Theorem \ref{main3} is a generalization of \cite[Theorem 1.4]{BGK}.
-However, by employing the supplementary function theory developed by M. Knopp and his collaborators \cite{Hus, Kon}, we could obtain the exact equation rather than a congruence.
+However, by employing the theory of supplementary functions developed by M. I. Knopp and S. Y. Husseini \cite{Hus, Kon}, we can obtain an exact equation rather than a congruence.